AnthonyFesenko/TransLink-data-analysis/readme.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## Generating Visuals
 <details>
-<summary >Generating Visuals: Start here if you just want to generate visualizations on pre built data.</summary>
+<summary >Start here if you just want to generate visualizations on pre built data.</summary>

 1. If you could not generate your own database, please download the pre built database from [releases:Transit_Data](https://github.com/awcrusius/CMPT353-Translink-data-analysis/releases/tag/Transit_Data)
 2.